Sensitive Data Desktop for secondary use of health and social data

-In this guide, we describe how to use SD Desktop for registry data provided by Findata.
-SD Desktop has been audited against the Findata regulation and is a registered secondary use environment for health and social data.
-It is designed to process sensitive secondary use data and provide a secure workspace for collaborative research projects using registry data.
-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
-With these virtual computers, you can access the dataset you have received a permit for from Findata.
-No previous knowledge of cloud computing or programming expertise are required to use the service.
+Sensitive Data (SD) Desktop is a registered environment for secondary use of health and social data (register data).
+Access to the service requires a permit from the Findata authority.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called desktop, technically defined as a virtual machine) from your web browser.
+With the virtual desktop, you can access the authorised datasets.
+No previous knowledge of cloud computing or programming expertise is required to use the service.

 Audited against Findata regulation.

 Accessible from any operating system (Mac, Linux or Windows) via web-browser (e.g., Google Chrome, Firefox) from the public internet (without the need of installing a client or using a VPN).

 Only the members of the same CSC project can access the same virtual Desktop.

 After login to SD Desktop, the user can start a pre-built computing environment (Linux OS), on-demand; available options offer the capability of doing simple statistical analysis to machine learning.

 To comply with the regulation, virtual Desktops for seconday use are completely isolated from the internet and other services: you can only access the data you have requested from Findata;

 SD Desktop can be used to work with any type of data: text files, images, audio files, video, and genetic data.
 However, the virtual desktop includes a limited set of pre-installed software (open source).
 Only the permit authority can approve the use of additional software/files/scripts and import them into your virtual Desktop.

 To comply with the regulation, SD Desktop for secondary use is completely isolated from the internet and other services.
 You can, for example, open a Firefox web browser, but you are not able to access any site on the internet.